 The Aviation and Missile Research Engineering and Development Center is currently developing, fabricating and demonstrating MHTK as part of the Extended Area Protection and Survivability Integrated Demonstration, or EAPS ID.
 In June, the Army announced plans to complete development of MHTK, proposing a five-year follow-on contract with Lockheed Martin Missiles and Fire Control to complete missile development.

-tegrated at AMRDEC are truly revolutionary," said Loretta Painter, AMRDEC EAPS program manager.
+"The technologies being developed and integrated at AMRDEC are truly revolutionary," said Loretta Painter, AMRDEC EAPS program manager.
 "The level of miniaturization being achieved with respect to seekers, sensors, control actuation, and electronics packaging is remarkable.
 Missile components of this size and functionality have never been developed and flight demonstrated; until now."